-Fitness and wellness professionals should consider that it may be unrealistic for some individuals to begin exercising at the levels suggested in Table 4.
+Fitness professionals and wellness coaches should consider that it may be unrealistic for some individuals to begin exercising at the levels suggested in Table 1.
 These individuals may lack exercise experience and need time to adapt and change behavior.
-This may initially require light exercise (e.g., 10-15 min. of walking per day) with a slow exercise progression.
+To meet such recommendations, this may require light exercise initially (e.g., 10- to 15-min. walking per day) with a slow exercise progression over time.
 Other factors, such as the individual's health status, fitness level, time availability, and self-efficacy, should be considered when providing exercise recommendations.